prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Namespaces to be selected for Rules discovery.
+<p>ruleNamespaceSelector defines the namespaces to be selected for Rules discovery.
 If unspecified, only
 the same namespace as the ThanosRuler object is in is used.</p>
 </td>
 </tr>